 The first example shows the process of a reserving a flight.
 First, you enter the dates.
 Once you submit your desired flight plan, you can enter your personal information and at the same time the system could be searching availability.
 The system flow then joins back into one and you can select the specific flight on the dates you want to fly.
 This activity diagram gives you two different paths dependent on whether you are using reward points.
 After entering payment information, the system performs two processes at the same time and then sends out a confirmation email.

 Activity Diagram for Course Registration System

 The second activity diagram shows a typical event or class registration process for a client.
 This diagram uses notes to give more details about the initial and final states.
 After filling out the registration form, the client submits the form to a validation loop that is represented as a decision in the flow.
 If the information is correct, the system creates an account for the client and lets the client know about the creation of the account.

 This last example diagram shows a simple login process.
 When you enter a name and password, the system checks to see if the unique pairing is correct.
 If it is, the system allows you to login.
 If not, you're prompted to re-enter your information.

-Activity Diagram Notation
+Activity Diagram Symbols and Notation